DigitalTibetan/DigitalTibetan/main.md

 :width: 128
 ```

+If topics are missing, or you have suggestions on how to improve the site, please use the github:

+- For corrections, small additions or suggestions, please use the [Github issues](https://github.com/DigitalTibetan/DigitalTibetan/issues)
+- For larger contributions, [Github pull-requests](https://github.com/DigitalTibetan/DigitalTibetan/pulls) are welcome!

 The Github-icon on the top right gives easy access to the source-repository and has a quick-edit option.
 Each edit will be reviewed, so there is no danger of generating a mess.
 Documents use the [markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) format.

 This site is based on a [github repository](https://github.com/DigitalTibetan/DigitalTibetan) that basically consists of simple text-files in markdown.
 The markdown files are converted into this web site using [Jupyter-Book](https://jupyterbook.org/en/stable/index.html).

-- For corrections, small additions or suggestions, please use the [Github issues](https://github.com/DigitalTibetan/DigitalTibetan/issues)
-- For larger contributions, [Github pull-requests](https://github.com/DigitalTibetan/DigitalTibetan/pulls) are welcome!

 ## Some random topics